MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 ms.date: 01/25/2023
 ms.custom: bap-template
 ---
-# Design Details: Central Concepts of the Planning System
+# <a name="design-details-central-concepts-of-the-planning-system" />Design Details: Central Concepts of the Planning System

 The planning functions are contained in a batch job that first selects the relevant items and period to plan for.
 Then, according to each item's low-level code (BOM position), the batch job calls a code unit that calculates a supply plan.
 The code unit balances supply-demand sets and suggests actions for the user to take.
 The suggested actions appear as lines in the planning worksheet or the requisition worksheet.